 Emmanuel is not only in the heart of the world’s greatest college town—it is an integral part of one of Boston’s most dynamic and growing neighborhoods.More

 Emmanuel College education majors have the opportunity to engage in student-teaching practicums at nearly three dozen schools in the greater Boston area.More

 During the week of March 7th, a team of 17 students and three faculty and staff advisors from the Emmanuel College chapter of Habitat for Humanity (H4H) participated in Habitat’s Collegiate Challenge, spending their spring break volunteering in Woodland Park, Colorado.

 In 2008, DaJavon Davis '12 became the first person in his family to graduate high school, and he didn't stop there.
 In 2012, he graduated with a bachelor's in psychology with a concentration in counseling and health from Emmanuel and, this spring, a master's in marriage and family therapy from Fairfield University.

-First as a resident in Loretto Hall and now a Resident Assistant for students navigating their first year of college, Joelle has gained an understanding of and appreciation for the friendship, mentorship, leadership and professional opportunities that come with living on campus.
+Joelle was a resident of Loretto hall before becoming a Resident Assistant.
+In helping students navigate their first year of college, Joelle gained an understanding of and appreciation for the friendship, mentorship, leadership and professional opportunities that come with living on campus.